 YUMI allows us to have multiple different Linux live environments on the same USB.
 Those can include Linux distributions, antivirus rescue discs, diagnostic tools, partitioning apps, disk cloning tools, and more.

-Like Unetbootin, YUMI has the option to download the ISO for our distribution of choice, and it also includes Antivirus Tools and System Tools.
+Like UNetbootin, YUMI has the option to download the ISO for our distribution of choice, and it also includes Antivirus Tools and System Tools.

 Even though the purpose of YUMI is to create a Multiboot USB, it won't allow us to add multiple ISOs from the beginning.
 We need to wait for the first ISO to install on the USB, to add the second, and so on.

-Also, according to YUMI's creators, YUMI was designed to create multiboot live environments, not for Linux installation.
+Also, according to YUMI's creators, YUMI was designed to create multiboot live environments, not for a Linux installation.

-If however we are more interested in creating a Linux installation USB than a Linux Live USB and don't care about multiboot, Unetbootin or Rufus are better choices.
+If, however, we are more interested in creating a Linux installation USB than a Linux Live USB and don't care about multiboot, UNetbootin or Rufus are better choices.